a new iconic landmark in the heart of downtown

 Selection Process

-Petrichor Projects, in collaboration with Kansas City’s Public Art Administrator, will oversee the artist selection process.
-Submissions will be evaluated by a Shortlist Panel composed of museum professionals, art curators, and public art experts.
-Shortlisted artists will receive a proposal fee to develop and submit a concept proposal.
-The final decision will be made by a committee that includes stakeholders and community members.
+Petrichor Projects, in collaboration with Kansas City’s Public Art Administrator, oversaw the artist selection process.
+Applications for the RFQ were accepted from February 17 – March 28, 2025; the application process has closed.
+Submissions were evaluated by a Shortlist Panel composed of museum professionals, art curators, and public art experts.
+Shortlisted artists received a proposal fee to develop and submit a concept proposal.
+The final decision was made by a committee that includes stakeholders and community members.

 Information Sessions